UnknownGi/Competitive-Programming/Solution/Codechef/Medium/2. Prime Generator/README.md

 - check even numbers for prime
 - increment count by 1

-The problem asks us to print prime numbers in a given range, this problem can be solved using Euclidean style or [!Sieve of Eratosthesis](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
+The problem asks us to print prime numbers in a given range, this problem can be solved using Euclidean style or [Sieve of Eratosthesis](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)

 - Animation for Sieve